-My running journey started in 2012 during my senior year of college.
-After playing team sports my entire life, I hung up the cleats and spent the first three years of college relatively book-bound and immobile.
+My running journey started during my senior year of college.
+After playing team sports my entire life, I hung up the cleats and spent the first three years of school relatively book-bound and immobile.
 Come senior year, though, I was feeling out of sorts—something was missing.
 A few of my closest friends were lifelong runners and I was inspired to give it a try.
 Almost overnight, my eyes were opened to the awesome power of the daily run.

 The next two years after college were spent moving from city to city for my career.
 With each new move came a new town to explore, new runners to meet, farther distances to run.
 After subsequent moves to Denver and Santa Barbara, I was introduced to the world of trail and ultra running as well.
 It wasn’t until 2015—a full three years after I began running—that I first decided to race.
 Hey, that’s what people who run do, right?
 I raced not because I wanted a medal, but because it was a natural expression of the daily practice with which I had fallen in love.
 While I’ve since caught the racing bug, my passion for running still comes from that same place: to satisfy a curiosity, to explore my surroundings and my limits, to become a better version of myself.
-I now work with other athletes to help them cultivate this same mindset and become stronger, quicker, more confident and healthy runners.

 Running isn’t the most important thing in the world, but when done well for the right reasons and in concert with the rest of your life, it has a way of making everything better.
 I’m here to help you achieve that—and hopefully race a bit faster in the process.